Regular procedure

 According to the law, all applicants, including each dependent adult, are granted the opportunity of a personal interview.[32]
 The personal interview on the substance of the application may be omitted in cases where:[33]

-- The Head of the Asylum Service is able to take a positive decision with regard to refugee status on the basis of already available evidence; or
+• The Head of the Asylum Service is able to take a positive decision with regard to refugee status on the basis of already available evidence; or

-- the Asylum Service is of the opinion that the applicant is unfit or unable to be interviewed owing to enduring circumstances beyond their control.
+• the Asylum Service is of the opinion that the applicant is unfit or unable to be interviewed owing to enduring circumstances beyond their control.
 When in doubt, the Asylum Service shall consult a medical professional to establish whether the condition that makes the applicant unfit or unable to be interviewed is of a temporary or enduring nature.

 In practice, all asylum applicants are interviewed, and all adult family members receive a separate interview.
 The waiting time for the interview has always been lengthy, with a significant number of cases reaching 18-24 months after the lodging of the application, which continued in 2024.
 From 2020 onwards, attempts were made to interview newly arrived asylum applicants residing in Pournara during their stay in the Centre by using the adjacent Asylum Examination Centre.
 In such cases, the interview takes place soon after the lodging of the asylum application and often close to the vulnerability assessment, with no access to legal advice.
-Furthermore, from 2022 onwards attempts have been made to prioritise cases of nationals from countries included in the safe list (see section on Accelerated Procedures).[34]
+From 2022 onwards, attempts have been made to prioritise cases of nationals from countries included in the safe list (see section on Accelerated Procedures).[34]

 According to the law where simultaneous applications by a large number of third-country nationals or stateless persons make it impossible in practice for the determining authority to conduct timely interviews on the substance of each application by the Asylum Service, the Refugee Law allows the Ministerial Council to issue an order, published in the Gazette, providing that experts of another Member State who have been appointed by the EUAA or other related organisations are to be temporarily involved in conducting such interviews.[35]
 In such cases, the concerned personnel shall, in advance, receive the relevant training and shall have acquired general knowledge of problems which could adversely affect an applicant’s ability to be interviewed, such as indications that the applicant may have been tortured in the past.